Purdue-CS193/lab-1-AlexMaxfield/index.md

 # Alex Maxfield's first CS193 Lab
--Dining Court Food
+- Dining Court Food
--Clubs
+- Clubs
--CS Program
+- CS Program
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.